 The festival also features a full market with vendors selling a variety of prickly pear products: food, drinks, bath & body products, art, crafts, and more; as well as live music at our festival stage.

 The idea for the festival came out of conversations with our partners at the Three Sisters Kitchen about how to create greater use of native sustainable foods like prickly pears and how these could be a resource for new and existing farmers, food processors, and food businesses in New Mexico.

 Our mission for the festival is fourfold:

-- To create greater market and use of native sustainable foods like prickly pears, and boost their role as an agricultural resource for New Mexico.
+- To create a greater market and use of native sustainable foods like prickly pears, and boost their role as an agricultural resource for New Mexico.

 - To center prickly pears' history as an Indigenous food in the US Southwest and Mexico and raise Native voices and traditional use of prickly pear and other endemic plants and foods.

 - To create a space for enjoyment and celebration of prickly pears and other native foods of the Southwest.